Esther Pun 2014

 The Post-doc of Summer Startup Grants

 As current venture capitalists, we enjoy collaborating with young entrepreneurs and guiding them to success.
-That’s why we created the Summer Fellowship Program, now in its eighth year: to mentor talented students like yourself and give you an opportunity to pursue your venture idea with 100% commitment and fully experience the entrepreneurial life.
+That’s why we created the Summer Fellowship, now in its 9th year: to mentor talented entrepreneurs like yourself, provide an opportunity to pursue your venture idea with 100% commitment and fully experience the entrepreneurial life.

 Our goal is to give you the best possible chance for success: that includes office space, financial resources, connections, and guidance from experienced professionals.
 What you do with the opportunity is up to you.
 Our only requirement is that you dedicate 10 weeks of your summer to working at our office full-time.